Real Estate Valuations and Family Law

 In the event there is no agreement on the value of the property or the property is not being sold, a valuer can provide a valuation of the property.
 It is typical for the parties to share the costs of obtaining a valuation report.
 For residential premises, this could cost anywhere from $1000 to $4000.
 Costs vary greatly for commercial premise valuations.

 A valuer is a person independent of the proceedings who has valuation qualifications and credentials and is more independent than a real estate agent.
 A valuation report takes into account the land, which is valued as its highest and best use, including any development potential, as well as the condition of the property at the time of the inspection by the valuer.

 Questioning the valuer

-Often such valuation reports will value the property at a price that falls outside of the range that is considered to be reasonable by the parties.
-The Family Law Rules contain provisions for parties to put questions to the valuer to clarify aspects of the valuation report within 28 days from the date of the valuation report.
+Often valuation reports will value a property at a price that falls outside of the range that is considered reasonable by the parties.
+If the valuer is a single expert witness who has been jointly appointed under Chapter 7 of the Federal Circuit and Family Court (Family Law) Rules 2021, the parties can put questions to the valuer to clarify aspects of the valuation report within 28 days of the date of the valuation report.

 When is property valued?